aziomq/aziomq4-x/README.md

 This library is built on top of ZeroMQ's standard C interface.

-The main abstraction exposed by the library is aziomq::socket which provides an abstraction over the underlying zeromq socket that interfaces with Asio's io_service() and participates in the io_service's epoll reactor.
+The main abstraction exposed by the library is aziomq::socket which provides an Asio style socket interface to the underlying zeromq socket and interfaces with Asio's io_service().
+The socket implementation participates in the io_service's epoll reactor for asynchronous IO and may be freely mixed with other Asio socket types (raw TCP/UDP/Serial/etc.).

 ## Building and installation